 Users should refer to individual site designation for a complete understanding of site regulations NON-REGULATORY STANDARDS & MANAGEMENT PRACTICES Marine Garden (Marine Education Area) Marine Research Area Marine Conservation Area Increase, enhance, and maintain visual and physical access on public lands to rocky habitats be inclusive of diverse uses while prioritizing the protection of ecological and cultural resources.
 Encourage educational and interpretive programming that increase informed visitation to the site and minimizes impacts to sites resources.
 Educational programs should aim to reduce the impacts of trampling and wildlife disturbance, as well as monitor impacts of visitor use.
 Increase and enhance messaging around rules and regulations, and highlight general rocky habitat etiquette and stewardship.
-In regards to physical public access to areas- Avoid enhancement of future physical public access to public lands except in instances of safety concerns.
+Other actions and practice that aid in reaching site goals.
+In regards to physical public access to areas- Avoid enhancement of future physical public access on public lands to rocky habitats except in instances of safety concerns.
 Maintain but avoid enhancing capacity of current physical access.
 Enhance visual access to these sites.
 Prioritize access to these sites for low impact research.
 When possible, researchers in these areas should report project outcomes and metadata to the permitting agency for incorporation into a publically accessible repository.
+Other actions and practice that aid in reaching site goals.
 Variable non-regulatory management practices are applicable in Marine Conservation Areas.
 Individual site management must outline clear non-regulatory management mechanisms that aid in reaching the site goals.